 - People with an Independent Living Situation Admitted for Substance Abuse: 64,764

-You have several choices to recover from substance abuse, on your own terms, in Jersey City.
-Several organizations hold AA meeting and similar, other kinds too.
+You have several choices to recover from substance abuse, on your terms, in Jersey City.
+Several organizations hold AA meetings and similar, other kinds too.
 Some of these are faith-based, and plenty focuses on keeping people in a group setting.